 Depending on your situation, getting the drop may even prevent your spouse from attempting to hide assets or other shady doings.
 Hopefully, you don’t have to deal with that, but it happens.

-If you and your spouse live in the same place, the effect of filing for divorce first probably won’t have a substantial impact.
-But if you live in different cities, counties, or states, that’s a different story.
+If you and your spouse live in the same place, the effect of filing for divorce first probably won’t have a substantial impact in this regard.
+But if you live in different cities, counties, or states, that’s another story.

-Jurisdiction also figures into child custody, and the presence of children drastically impacts jurisdiction.
+Location also figures into child custody, and the presence of children drastically impacts jurisdiction.
 Thanks to the Uniform Child Custody Jurisdiction Act and similar measures, authority in custody cases relies more on the best interests of the child than where you reside.
-So, if kids factor in, when and where you file for divorce first may not carry the same weight as in other cases.

 Present Your Case First